CRO for mobile: 12 tried-and-tested strategies to boost your mobile conversion rates

-- Understanding the diversity of factors affecting user behaviour (i.e. what factors motivate or stop visitors from taking a desired action)
+- Understanding the diversity of factors affecting user behavior (i.e. what factors motivate or stop visitors from taking a desired action)

-- Ranking and prioritising these factors (in order to prioritise testing ideas)
+- Ranking and prioritizing these factors (in order to prioritize testing ideas)

 The first goal is crucial at the start of every conversion optimization program (and this is the goal we will dive into in this article; for the other goal keep an eye on our future articles).